-We are evaluating sites for our Phase 2 clinical trial studying the use of CT1812 to treat patients diagnosed with DLB.
-The design of this trial is a double-blind, randomized trial involving three dose groups, two active treatment cohorts and a placebo group.
-We expect to enroll 120 patients in a six-month study, with equal participant numbers in each of the three dose groups, with daily (QD) dosing.
-Eligibility requirements will include individuals between 50 and 80 years of age that have received a diagnosis of DLB and have a mini-mental state exam, or MMSE, score of between 18 and 27.
+We are actively enrolling participants in our Phase 2, SHIMMER (COG1201) clinical trial, which is studying the use of CT1812 to treat adults with mild-to-moderate DLB.
+The design of this trial is a double-blind, randomized, six-month trial involving three dose groups, two active treatment cohorts and a placebo group.
+We intend to enroll approximately 120 patients with equal participant numbers in each of the three dose groups, with daily (QD) dosing.
+Eligibility requirements include individuals between 50 and 80 years of age that have received a diagnosis of DLB and have a mini-mental state exam, or MMSE, score of between 18 and 27.
 Clinical endpoints of the trial include safety and physical activity measurements, cognitive assessments, and PK and pharmacodynamic biomarker analyses compared to baseline measurements recorded at the beginning of the trial.
-In addition, CSF will be collected and analyzed for $\alpha$ -synuclein content and established patterns of differential protein expression.
+In addition, CSF will be collected and analyzed for α -synuclein content and established patterns of differential protein expression.